wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/enhance-participation-meetings.md

 ### Use messaging policies for increased flexibility and control

-Messaging policies provide users with greater flexibility in how they consume in-meeting chat content, and more options and control over how they participate in a meeting with chat.
+Messaging policies provide users with greater flexibility in how they consume in-meeting chat content and more options and control over how they participate in a meeting with chat.
 You can provide the option to edit and delete chats, so those with learning disabilities can choose to edit their writing after they’ve hit send.
-You can provide the option to communicate with emojis, so those with learning disabilities can choose images rather than writing.
-You can enable features like Immersive Reader, a capability designed for users who have dyslexia, to make text easier to consume, or in-line translation for users who prefer to communicate in a different language.
+You can give the option to communicate with emojis, so those with learning disabilities can choose images rather than writing.
+You can enable features like Immersive Reader, a capability designed for users who have dyslexia, to make the text easier to consume, or in-line translation for users who prefer to communicate in a different language.

 As the admin, you manage messaging policies by using the Microsoft Teams admin center.
 Apply default messaging policy settings for all users across your organization by configuring the Global (Org-wide default) policy that is created automatically for you.